Zabooby/mpv-config/README.md

 * Download the latest 64bit (or 64bit-v3 for new CPUs) mpv Windows build by shinchiro [here](https://mpv.io/installation/) or directly from [here](https://sourceforge.net/projects/mpv-player-windows/files/) and extract its contents into a folder of your choice (mine is called mpv).
 This is now your mpv folder and can be placed wherever you desire.
 * Run `mpv-install.bat`, which is located in the `installer` folder (see below), with administrator privileges by right-clicking and selecting run as administrator, after it's done, you'll get a prompt to open Control Panel and set mpv as the default player.
-* Download and extract the `portable_config` folder from this repo to the mpv folder and you are good to go.
+* Download and extract the `portable_config` folder from this repo to the mpv folder you just made.
 * Change file paths, in [mpv.conf](https://github.com/Zabooby/mpv-config/blob/main/portable_config/mpv.conf) and 2 other files in the [script-opts](https://github.com/Zabooby/mpv-config/tree/main/portable_config/script-opts) folder (detailed below), to where the files/folders exist on your pc.
 * Adjust any settings in [mpv.conf](https://github.com/Zabooby/mpv-config/blob/main/portable_config/mpv.conf) to fit your system, use the [manual](https://mpv.io/manual/master/) to find out what different options do.
-* You're done.
+* You are good to go.
 Go watch some videos!

 After following the steps above, your mpv folder should have the following structure: